-John F. “Fred” Thomas, PhD, MSSWExecutive DirectorFred is a professor in the University of Colorado Anschutz School of Medicine and the School of Public Health, Department of Epidemiology.
+John F. “Fred” Thomas, PhD, MSSWFormer Executive DirectorFred is a retired professor in the University of Colorado Anschutz School of Medicine and the School of Public Health, Department of Epidemiology.
 With a career spanning over 20 years as a system of care designer, ehealth innovator, health outcomes researcher and health care/health policy educator, his journey is underscored by a relentless pursuit of innovation, clinical education and outcomes-oriented research.
-He is currently the executive director of The Care Collaborative, where his focus is on inspiring a wide array of clinical providers to adapt their practice models to include peer mentored approaches to care and clinical education.
-As Fred has spent his career on improving the health care system, he has a deep commitment to advancing a spectrum approach to telehealth-care delivery, assuring the right sizing of care with a focus on improving the quadruple aim.
-Educating and nurturing the next generation of healthcare providers has been a cornerstone of his career.
-His dedication to these efforts has led to dozens of peer-reviewed publications and over $80 million in funding from local, state and federal grants and awards.
+His focus at The Care Collaborative was on inspiring a wide array of clinical providers to adapt their practice models to include peer mentored approaches to care and clinical education.
+As Fred spent his career improving the health care system, he had a deep commitment to advancing a spectrum approach to telehealth-care delivery, assuring the right sizing of care with a focus on improving the quadruple aim.
+Educating and nurturing the next generation of healthcare providers was a cornerstone of his career.
+His dedication to these efforts led to dozens of peer-reviewed publications and over $80 million in funding from local, state and federal grants and awards.

 Prior to his role at The Care Collaborative, Fred served as the director of community-based mental health services and policy at the University of Texas Medical Branch.
 His academic journey began with a BBA (Finance) in Texas, followed by a MSSW at the University of Texas and finally with a PhD in population health/epidemiology from the University of Texas Medical Branch.
 Fred is involved in numerous organizations and societies and is recognized as a national thought leader in telehealth, systems of care and population health.
 Beyond his professional pursuits he and his wife Stephanie enjoy traveling in their Airstream to new and unique locations, gardening and spending time with their four children.